 Bravery.
 Determination.
 It takes an awful lot of those two qualities to start something new.
-It takes guts, plain and simple, to pick up and start over in a new country, no family or community to hold you up when the going gets tough.
-With new and overwhelmingly unfamiliar systems to navigate, perhaps even a new language, new Canadians muscle through.
+It takes guts, plain and simple, to pick up and start over in a new country, with no family or community to hold you up when the going gets tough with new and overwhelmingly unfamiliar systems to navigate, perhaps even a new language, new Canadians muscle through.
 This is the experience for immigrants as they set up a home.
-And they do this while they maneuver through immigration, education, and health care systems, and find employment in a new country.
+And they do this while they maneuver through immigration, education, and health care systems and find employment in a new country.

 While the stakes are different, starting a company in a busy market takes a healthy dose of bravery and determination too.
-Without the scaffolding of a regular paycheque, health benefits, and measure of job protection, it can seem impossible to get ahead with your new service, or product.
+Without the scaffolding of a regular paycheque, health benefits, and measure of job protection, it can seem impossible to get ahead with your new service or product.
 But entrepreneurs and start-ups drive us all forward.
-Because they forecast needs in the market and create change all consumers can benefit from.
+Because they forecast needs in the market and create change, all consumers can benefit from them.

 Currently, if you want to purchase a home in Canada without a down payment of at least 20 percent of the purchase price, you’re required to get mortgage loan insurance from the CMHC.
 The CMHC requires a smaller down payment of 5 percent on a home worth up to $500,000.
 A 10 percent down payment is required for the portion above $500,000.
 One million dollars is the maximum property value allowed.
 The mortgage insurance comes with a premium, which the lender will then pass on to the person buying the home.
 With prices continuing to soar, it’s clear that homeownership can be out of reach of many of the hardest working in our community.